On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

-\begin{asm} The weights have a finite $p$-th moment for $p \ge 2$: $q(\omega^{p})<\infty$. \end{asm}
+\begin{asm} The weights have a finite $p$-th moment for $p > 1$: $q(\omega^{p})<\infty$. \end{asm}

-This is a weak and natural assumption in the context of both self-normalized importance sampling and IMH.
-For bounded test functions Assumption~\ref{asm:asm1} is necessary for the asymptotic variance of both self-normalized importance sampling and IMH to be finite.
+This is a weak assumption in the context of both self-normalized importance sampling and IMH, where the weight is often assumed to be bounded.
+For bounded test functions, Assumption~\ref{asm:pfinitemoments} with $p\geq 2$ is necessary for the asymptotic variance of both self-normalized importance sampling and IMH to be finite.
+The case where $p<2$ is also of interest, and we consider it in the study of both SNIS (Proposition~\ref{prop:snis_moments_p_less_than_2}) and IMH (in Section~\ref{subsec:p_lessthan_2}).